brianzhang01/coding-tricks/README.md

 Running `export PATH=$PATH:/path/to/be/added` added /path/to/be/added to your system's path in that instance of your terminal (to add /path/to/be/added to your system's path globally, edit your .bash_profile).

 ## Bash Profile
+Usually located at your default directory (~) (for me, Users/admin/), your .bash_profile file can be used to add command-line shortcuts that you commonly use.

+See what was in my [.bash_profile](.bash_profile) as of January 10, 2014.

 ### Aliasing
 To alias a keyword on your command-line, add the following to your .bash_profile file:
 `alias cd_to_dir=cd /path/to/dir`